 Zurich International provides individual savings, investment and protection products, and have established branches in Bahrain, Hong Kong, Qatar, Singapore, Taiwan and the United Arab Emirates.

+Zurich International Term Assurance (ITA)

-Zurich International’s International Term Assurance (ITA) is a level term life insurance policy.
-This means it is an insurance plan for international expats, designed to pay a cash sum if you suffer terminal illness or die during the policy term.
+The Zurich International Term Assurance is a level term life insurance policy.
+This means it is an insurance plan for international professionals, designed to pay a cash sum if you suffer terminal illness or die during the policy term.

 Zurich International Term Assurance key features: